Will Ketamine therapy help my treatment resistant depression?

 Some patients will begin to feel better within hours of the first infusion.
 Patients with thoughts of self-harm often notice those thoughts dissipating first.
 There can be a dramatic relief of dread and hopelessness.
 Other patients may not notice any mood improvement until the next day.
 Some patients will require a second (or even a third) infusion before feeling better.

 Traditional medications often produce side effects such as sexual dysfunction and weight gain.
-However, ketamine therapy from Neuragain results in no known long-term side effects.
+However, Ketamine therapy results in no known long-term side effects.

 There are very few.
 Dr. Ferguson will discuss contraindications with you before you receive your first infusion.

-Anti-depressant medications (SSRIs, MAOIs, and tricyclics) do not interfere with ketamine, and there is no need to stop them.
+Anti-depressant medications (SSRIs, MAOIs, and tricyclics) do not interfere with Ketamine, and there is no need to stop them.
 Ketamine infusions can provide relief during the time it takes antidepressant medications to begin working.
+We prefer that Benzodiazepine medications not be taken during your 6 infusions or taken at the lowest dose possible because we want to wake up your neurons, not dampen them.
 Important: You should not decrease or stop taking any prescribed medication without first consulting your prescribing physician.

-Ketamine is administered over a period of 40 minutes.
+Ketamine is administered over a period of 40 minutes by an intravenous infusion.
 The dose is determined by your weight.
-The amount of ketamine administered is not enough to cause a loss of consciousness, so you will remain awake.
+The amount of Ketamine administered is not enough to cause a loss of consciousness, so you will remain awake.
 During the infusion some patients experience odd perceptions—like seeing bright colors.
 Some report what is referred to as a “dissociative” or “out of body” experience.
-These are side effects of ketamine that may be important for ketamine’s ultimate effectiveness.
+These are side effects of Ketamine that may be important for Ketamine’s ultimate effectiveness.
 Most patients tolerate the experiences with no trouble, and many people find them pleasant.
 Once the infusion is complete, the dissociative effects of the drug rapidly dissipate.
-There are no delayed “flashbacks,” and patients generally leave the office within 30 minutes following the infusion and feel quite normal.
+There are no delayed “flashbacks,” and patients generally leave the office within 30 minutes following the infusion without issues.

 Are there other side effects that I would experience during or after my therapy?

-Occasionally patients experience some nausea following an infusion.
+Occasionally patients experience some nausea during or after an infusion.
 If so, we have medication that will help.
 More rarely, a patient may experience a transient headache.
 Patients can expect to be tired following the infusion.
 Very, very rarely patients already at risk for seizure have reportedly experienced one.
-If you have a seizure disorder please be sure to share that information with Dr. Ferguson prior to receiving ketamine therapy.
+If you have a seizure disorder, please be sure to share that information with Dr. Ferguson prior to receiving Ketamine.

-Following the initial series of infusions, most patients will work with Dr. Ferguson to begin a maintenance program; returning for single infusions intermittently.
+Following the initial series of infusions, most patients will work with Dr. Ferguson to begin a maintenance program of returning for single infusions intermittently.
 The interval between maintenance infusions varies from patient to patient.